Warrandyte - Wonga Park

 Warrandyte - Wonga Park hosts an older demographic, ranking in the top quartile nationwide

-The median age in Warrandyte - Wonga Park is 46 years, notably higher than Greater Melbourne's average of 37 years and also above Australia's median of 38 years.
-Compared to the Greater Melbourne average, those aged 55-64 make up 16.1% of the local population, which is significantly higher, while those aged 25-34 are under-represented at 5.8%.
-Between the 2021 Census and now, the proportion of people aged 75 to 84 has increased from 5.2% to 7.0%, and those aged 15 to 24 have risen from 15.7% to 17.5%.
-Conversely, the percentage of people aged 45 to 54 has decreased from 17.2% to 14.8%.
-By 2041, population forecasts indicate significant demographic changes for Warrandyte - Wonga Park.
-The number of people aged 85 and above is projected to increase dramatically by 321 individuals (114%), from 280 to 602.
-This aging population trend is evident with those aged 65 and above comprising 96% of the projected growth.
-Conversely, the populations in the 55-64 and 45-54 age groups are expected to decrease.
+The median age in Warrandyte - Wonga Park is 46 years, notably higher than Greater Melbourne's average of 37 years and also above Australia's median age of 38 years.
+The 55-64 cohort makes up 16.1% of the local population, which is significantly higher than the Greater Melbourne average, while the 25-34 age group constitutes only 5.8%, indicating an under-representation compared to the city's average.
+Between the 2021 Census and the present day, the 75-84 age group has increased from 5.2% to 7.0% of the population, while the 15-24 cohort has risen from 15.7% to 17.5%.
+Conversely, the 45-54 age group has decreased from 17.2% to 14.8%.
+By 2041, significant demographic changes are projected for Warrandyte - Wonga Park.
+The population of those aged 85 and above is expected to surge dramatically, growing by 320 people (114%) from 281 to 602.
+This aging population trend is evident, with those aged 65 and above accounting for 96% of the projected growth.
+Conversely, the 55-64 and 45-54 age cohorts are expected to experience population declines.

 Frequently Asked Questions - Age